Unisphere-admin/Unisphere/STRIPE_SETUP.md

 1. **"No active price found" error**:
    - Make sure your products have active prices in Stripe
    - Check that prices are not archived
-   - Verify you have prices in the currencies you want to support

 2. **"Product is not active" error**:
    - Ensure products are set to active in Stripe dashboard

 3. **Wrong pricing displayed**:
    - Verify product IDs in environment variables
-   - Check that you have prices set up for the user's currency
+   - Check that you're using the correct price ID
    - Clear browser cache and reload

-4. **Location detection not working**:
-   - Check browser console for GeoJS API errors
-   - Verify internet connection
-   - Check if GeoJS service is accessible

-5. **Credits not being added**:
+4. **Credits not being added**:
    - Check webhook configuration
    - Verify webhook endpoint is accessible
    - Check server logs for webhook errors